stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   Later, in August, Towns opened [BIPs #1937][] to formally [discuss the proposal][news368 templ share] for block template sharing.
   During the discussion, several developers raised concerns about possible issues related to privacy and node fingerprinting.
-Thus, in October, Towns decided to [move the draft][news376 templ share] to the [Bitcoin Inquisition Numbers and Names Authority][binana repo] (BINANA) repository to address these considerations and to refine the document.
+In October, Towns decided to [move the draft][news376 templ share] to the [Bitcoin Inquisition Numbers and Names Authority][binana repo] (BINANA) repository to address these considerations and to refine the document.